 - Challenge assumptions

 The Five Whys.
 You keep asking yourself “why” until you reach a “what” or a “how.”
 If your “whys” result in a statement of falsifiable fact, then you have hit a first principle.

-Creativity is a result of breaking things down into first principles so you can learn to think for yourself instead of copying others.
+Creativity is a result of breaking things down into first principles to learn to think for yourself instead of copying others.